ins-amu/BVEP/README.md

 # BVEP
-Bayesian Virtual Epileptic Patient (BVEP) to invert a individualized whole-brain model of epilepsy spread by PPLs using No-U-Turn Sam- pler (NUTS) and Automatic Differentiation Variational Inference (ADVI).
+**Bayesian Virtual Epileptic Patient (BVEP)** A probabilistic framework designed to invert a individualized whole-brain model of epilepsy spread by PPLs using No-U-Turn Sam- pler (NUTS) and Automatic Differentiation Variational Inference (ADVI).

 *Installation*: